Are you looking for earn Continuing Medical Education (CME) locally? Do you learn best in-person, by doing, seeing and talking with others?

-Are you looking for education locally?
-Look no further than SVU.
-Below you will find multiple ways on how you can start and earn CME close to where you work.
+Look no further than SVU!
+Below you will find multiple ways to earn CME close to where you live and work.

 SVU is actively seeking local Program Directors to coordinate Regional Meetings across the country.
 Regional meetings are short educational courses—typically an evening, half day, or full day-- for CME credit.
 Program Directors, often supported by a Program Committee, construct the program agenda and secure speakers, while the SVU coordinates venue, vendors, marketing, registration, contracts, insurance and logistics for the event.
 Being a Program Director is a great way to increase your visibility within the profession, demonstrate your leadership to your workplace, create a valuable educational forum, and cultivate a network of influential peers.
 The duration of your commitment is limited – once the meeting has ended and the final paperwork sent off to SVU, you’re done!
 Typically the time horizon from inception to meeting is about six-eight months.
 The best Regional Meetings take place around the same time every year, with a blended team of experienced hands and new comers joining together to create a successful event.

 CME offerings from SVU Independent Affiliates

 Many cities, states or regions within the US support their own professional societies for vascular technologists.
 These Independent Affiliates are entirely separate organizations from SVU, each with their own Board of Directors and conducting their own activities.
-Independent Affiliates can coordinate with SVU for the awarding of Continuing Medical Education credits, and marketing and logistical assistance for local meetings.
+Independent Affiliates can coordinate with SVU for the awarding of Continuing Medical Education credits for local meetings.